Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Mathematical Model

-(H3) $\phi_x(x, y, z, p)=0$ defines a smooth curve $\mathcal{F}$ on the surface $S:=\{(x, y, z) \in \mathbb{R}^3: \phi(x, y, z ,p)=0\}$ dividing $S$ into two smooth surfaces:
+(H2) $\phi_x(x, y, z, h)=0$ defines a smooth curve $\mathcal{F}$ on the surface $S:=\{(x, y, z) \in \mathbb{R}^3: \phi(x, y, z ,h)=0\}$ dividing $S$ into two smooth surfaces:

-The overdots in (\ref{normal1}) denote differentiation with respect to the time variable $s$, $x$ represents the population of the prey, $y$ and $z$ are the populations of the predators and $0<\zeta \ll 1$.
-We assume that the prey evolves on a faster timescale than the predators, a phenomenon commonly observed in many ecosystems \cite{BD1, DH, MR, MR1}.
 Condition (H1) implies that the equilibrium points $(0, 0, 0)$ and $(1, 0, 0)$ are saddles, where $(0, 0, 0)$ is attracting in the invariant $yz$-plane and repelling along the invariant $x$-axis while $(1, 0, 0)$ is attracting along the invariant $x$-axis and repelling along the $yz$ directions.
-Depending on $p$, (\ref{normal1}) may admit other equilibria, some of which may lie on the $xy$-plane or the $xz$-plane.
-These equilibria will be referred to as the boundary equilibria and wll be denoted by $E_{xy}$ and $E_{xz} $ respectively.
+Depending on $h$, (\ref{normal1}) may admit other equilibria, some of which may lie on the $xy$-plane or the $xz$-plane.
+These equilibria will be referred to as the boundary equilibria and will be denoted by $E_{xy}$ and $E_{xz} $ respectively.
 Rescaling $s$ by $\zeta$ and letting $t=s/\zeta$, system (\ref{normal1}) can be reformulated as where the primes denote differentiation with respect to $t$.
 System (\ref{normal1_fast}) is referred to as the fast system, whereas (\ref{normal1}) as the slow system.
-The set of equilibria of (\ref{normal1_fast}) in its singular limit is called the {\emph{critical manifold}} \cite{DGKKOW}, $\mathcal{M}: =\Pi\cup S$.
-Condition (H2) implies that $\Pi^a$ is normally stable while $\Pi^r$ is normally unstable for the limiting fast system.
-The normal hyperbolicity of $\Pi$ is lost along the curve of transcritical bifurcations $\mathcal{T}$.
-Finally, condition (H3) implies that the surface $S^a$ is normally attracting while $S^r$ is normally repelling with respect to the limiting fast system.
+The set of equilibria of (\ref{normal1_fast}) in its singular limit is called the {\emph{critical manifold}} \cite{DGKKOW}, $\mathcal{M}: =\Pi\cup S$, where $\Pi$ is the invariant $yz$ plane and $S$ is the surface as defined in (H2).
+Hypothesis (H2) implies that the surface $S^a$ is normally attracting while $S^r$ is normally repelling with respect to the limiting fast system.
 The normal hyperbolicity of $S$ is lost via saddle-node bifurcations along the fold curve $\mathcal{F}$.

-We assume that there exists a point $(\bar{x}, \bar{y}, \bar{z}, \bar{p})$ such that the linearization of (\ref{normal1}) at this point has a pair of eigenvalues that approach infinity as $\zeta \to 0$ and the following conditions on $f_1$, $f_2$, $f_3$ and their derivatives hold at $(\bar{x}, \bar{y}, \bar{z}, \bar{p})$:
+We assume that there exists a point $(\bar{x}, \bar{y}, \bar{z}, \bar{h})$ such that the linearization of (\ref{normal1}) at this point has a pair of eigenvalues that approach infinity as $\zeta \to 0$ and the following conditions on $f_1$, $f_2$, $f_3$ and their derivatives hold at $(\bar{x}, \bar{y}, \bar{z}, \bar{h})$: